Little Mitton

 Little Mitton is a civil parish in the Ribble Valley district, in the county of Lancashire, England.
 In 2001 the civil parish had a population of 42, but by the time of the census 2011 population details had been absorbed in the civil parish of Great Mitton.

-Little Mitton has a grade II* listed house called Mitton Hall.
-There is also Little Mitton Hall in Little Mitton.
+Little Mitton has a grade II* listed house called Mitton Hall also named Mytton Hall, previously known as Little Mitton Hall, former home of John Hick (1874–1894).